vcarteroffice/data_ai_fall_2025/module_2/agenda.md

 # In-Class Agenda: Saturday, Sept 6

 1. 👋 Welcome!
+   - Mindful Moment
-2. 🧹 Housekeeping
+3. 🧹 Housekeeping
    - How to add projects to Weber State Portfolio
-3. 💚 Google Sheet / Excel Questions
+4. 💚 Google Sheet / Excel Questions
    - How to XLOOKUP
    - Any other questions about the assignment
-4. 👯‍♀️ Share & Tell - Breakout groups
+5. 👯‍♀️ Share & Tell - Breakout groups
-5. ☕ Break
+6. ☕ Break
-6. 📆 Guest Speaker - Alyson La - [Add me on LinkedIn](https://www.linkedin.com/in/alysonla/) :)
+7. 📆 Guest Speaker - Alyson La - [Add me on LinkedIn](https://www.linkedin.com/in/alysonla/) :)
-7. 3️⃣ Module 3 drop
+8. 3️⃣ Module 3 drop
-8. ❓ Q&A & Look Ahead
+9. ❓ Q&A & Look Ahead